Colorado’s Gold Medal Fishing Waters

 Surrounded by stunning mountain views, the Animas River near Durango offers an idyllic setting for fishing.
 The Gold Medal stretch is located between Lightner Creek to Rivera Crossing Bridge, with many opportunities for catching sought-after trophy trout.
 From this location you may even catch sight of the Durango and Silverton Narrow Gauge Railroad, which runs through the scenic canyons and along the upper river.

 Beginning high in the mountains at Gore Lake and flowing down to the confluence with the Eagle River near Vail, this smaller, soothing alpine stream offers a great option for year-round trout fishing.
 Anglers here can complete the trout angler's Grand Slam: brook, cutthroat, rainbow, and browns.
 The main fishing areas of Gore Creek include the Upper Gore Creek, running north of Vail, and the Lower Gore Creek, running just south of Vail.

 Spinney Mountain Reservoir

-This popular reservoir outside of Colorado Springs offers striking views, as well as bountiful fly fishing, belly boating and trolling opportunities.
-Packed with trophy rainbows, cutthroat and browns, this Gold Medal reservoir is a terrific summertime fishing location.
+This popular reservoir outside of Colorado Springs offers striking views, as well as bountiful fly fishing, belly boating, and trolling opportunities.
+Packed with trophy rainbows, cutthroats, and browns, this Gold Medal reservoir is a terrific summertime fishing location.